mbsimonovic/terraform-aws-service-catalog/modules/tls-scripts/core-concepts.md

-    --company-city Phoenix \ # change this to be correct --company-state AZ \ # change this to be correct --company-country US \ # change this to be correct
+    --company-city Phoenix \ # change this to be correct --company-state AZ \ # change this to be correct --company-country US \ # change this to be correct --kms-key-id alias/test-key \ # change this to be correct --aws-region us-east-1 # change this to be correct
-TODO: Delete the next line: Will this be okay?
-It will use the default CMK for this.
-    --kms-key-id alias/test-key \ # change this to be correct
-    --aws-region us-east-1 # change this to be correct
     ```